kucmoving/StudentParent-WebApi/README.md

 ```$ cd StudentParent WebApI```<br>
 ```$ dotnet watch run```

 10. You should now turn on the backend server successfully.
-You can test api base on the data in database.
+You can test API base on the data in the database.

 ![未命名](https://user-images.githubusercontent.com/92262463/179341772-6f2077d0-11da-4adc-919c-bd0550a77f51.jpg)